dataq-instruments/Matlab-Example/README.md

  6. Wait until the LED turns white then red

  7. Release the button and the device will be switched to CDC mode, and blinks yellow.
+Skip to 10

  8. The following step is for DI-2008 only

- 9. When you see DI-2008 blinks green, press and release the button six times at 1 second interval
+ 9. When you see DI-2008 blinks green, press and release the button at 1 hz rate, until DI-2008 switch to CDC mode, and blinks yellow.

- 10. DI-2008 will switch to CDC mode, and blinks yellow.
+10. Repeat the above operation if you need to switch back to LibUSB mode

 ```diff
 +To run the example, you need to locate the COM port the device is connected to.
 For USB device, the baudrate is not important